The ultimate guide to Rust newtypes

 String also implements Default, but a "default email address" doesn't make much sense, so we don't derive it.
 And, since String isn't Copy, neither is EmailAddress.

 But what about Display?
-There's no derive macro for Display in the standard library, so let's do it manually for now.
+There's no derive macro for Display, so let's do it manually for now.

 Manually implement special cases